cosmos/cosmos-sdk/docs/architecture/adr-008-dCERT-group.md

  - required staked slashable tokens for each dCERT member (suggested $10K of atoms)
  - unbonding time for dCERT staked token (suggested 3 week)
  - quorum for suspending a particular member (suggested 5/7)
+ - proposal wager for disbanding the dCERT group (suggested ~$100000 USD worth of atoms)

 These parameters are expected to be implemented through the param keeper such that governance may change them at any given point.